eyedeekay/ramp/README.md

-Besides that, it in general exists to explore a few ease-of-use issues in sam3 and goSam, like how for now they use different, non-compatible formats for saving keys, which are in turn not compatible with i2ptunnel.
+Besides that, it in general exists to explore a few ease-of-use issues in sam3 and goSam, like how for now they use different, non-compatible formats for saving keys, which are in turn not compatible with i2ptunnel, the more-tedious-than-it-needs-to-be keeping track of configuration options, full support for Contexts, etc.

         ./        : Base Ramp classes, the things most will need to use ./config  : Configuration classes to deal with compatibility issues